-- Broadband-serviceable location;

-- Target Location;

 - Target Area(s);

 - Target Region(s); and

 - Project (including Proposed Project, provisionally awarded project, and awarded project).

-For the purpose of this program, "broadband-serviceable location" (BSL) means a business or residential location in the United States at which fixed broadband Internet access service is, or can be, installed.34 "Target Locations" are therefore BSLs that meet NTIA's definitions of unserved and underserved locations that are eligible for funding through the BEAD Program.
+For the purpose of this program, "broadband-serviceable location" (BSL) means a business or residential location in the United States at which fixed broadband Internet access service is, or can be, installed.
+"Target Locations" are therefore BSLs that meet NTIA's definitions of unserved and underserved locations that are eligible for funding through the BEAD Program.
 More specifically, an "unserved location" is a BSL that the Broadband DATA Maps show as (a) having no access to broadband service, or (b) lacking access to Reliable Broadband Service offered with-(i) a speed of not less than 25 Mbps for downloads; and (ii) a speed of not less than 3 Mbps for uploads; and (iii) latency less than or equal to 100 milliseconds.
-35 An "underserved location" is a BSL that is (a) not an unserved location, and (b) that the Broadband DATA Maps show as lacking access to Reliable Broadband Service offered with-(i) a speed of not less than 100 Mbps for downloads; and (ii) a speed of not less than 20 Mbps for uploads; and (iii) latency less than or equal to 100 milliseconds.36 For the remainder of this document, broadband speeds may be written as either, for instance, 100 Mbps download and 20 Mbps upload or the equivalent of 100/20 Mbps.
+35 An "underserved location" is a BSL that is (a) not an unserved location, and (b) that the Broadband DATA Maps show as lacking access to Reliable Broadband Service offered with-(i) a speed of not less than 100 Mbps for downloads; and (ii) a speed of not less than 20 Mbps for uploads; and (iii) latency less than or equal to 100 milliseconds.
+36 For the remainder of this document, broadband speeds may be written as either, for instance, 100 Mbps download and 20 Mbps upload or the equivalent of 100/20 Mbps.
 "Fully served locations" are those that already receive the minimum required broadband service of 100/20 Mbps with no more than 100 ms of latency according to the program requirements.

 WVDED will create and publish a set of "Target Areas", which are pre-defined groupings of targeted locations.
 WVDED has created these through a clustering method that seeks to create approximately homogeneous and contiguous groupings of Target Locations.
 Where possible, each Target Area will only contain one type of targeted location: unserved, underserved, or fully served.
 Note that all Target Areas will be applied for at the same time; there are no separate rounds for different types of Target Areas.
-Most CAIs
+Most CAIs will be grouped into Target Areas with nearby unserved and underserved locations; however, those CAIs that cannot so be grouped will become their own independent Target Areas.
+Nearby Target Areas will be further grouped into "Target Regions."